 My first visit to New Zealand was 1989.
 At that stage the country had a few good courses but none with significant international profile.
 I am just returning from a two-week trip escorting a group of PerryGolf clients through the North and South Islands of New Zealand and can unequivocally say that New Zealand is one of the great golf and lifestyle destinations.
 The intervening 30 years has seen a remarkable evolution in the golf and hospitality industry.

 PerryGolf’s Concierge Drivers play an essential part in any Customized or Escorted Tour.
 They fill many roles during your trip abroad – from recommending restaurants to sharing nuggets of local history and culture while also making certain every part of the Tour from the airport to the hotel to the first tee runs smoothly on schedule.
-This post is the first in anongoing series, during which we’ll profile the devoted, diligent Concierge Drivers who help PerryGolf guests, Play the Game.
+This post is the second in an ongoing series, during which we’ll profile the devoted, diligent Concierge Drivers who help PerryGolf guests: Play the Game.
 See the World.